nathanmacinnes/pretendr/README.md

 and include it in your test suite's HTML file.

 ###node.js
-To install via NPM, `npm install mockery`.
+To install via NPM, `npm install Mockery` (note the capital M).
 Then include it in your test files:
 `var mockery = require('mockery.js');`.

 Or `git clone git://github.com/nathanmacinnes/Mockery.git`.
 Then